Pressure vs Gravity Die Casting

 This is because knowing which type of casting to choose is extremely important when it comes time to manufacture a component.
 After all, not only are the processes different, but they tend to use different materials and have different end results.

 Pressure Die Casting

 This process is a way to produce high volumes of identical, low-temperature metallic components with a great degree of precision and repeatability.
 Pressure die casting requires complex machinery in order to inject molten metal or alloys under high force into a metal die – usually a hardened steel tool.

 While in gravity casting this process isn’t automated, in pressure die casting it is.
 However, this also means there’s less design flexibility.
 Pressure die casting is suited to high production rates and can be performed at a low cost per unit.
 Casts manufactured with this process are known for their great dimensional accuracy and smooth surface finish; also, the walls can be cast with thicknesses below 3mm and a very fine surface finish can be accomplished.

 These casts also have high strength, and by injecting the metal under pressure there’s minimal metal loss due to spillage.
 Components produced through pressure die casting are suitable for low-temperature metals, like aluminium and copper and magnesium alloys, the last of which is being increasingly used in the automotive industry.

-It’s also ideal for stable designs, which can be obtained with 3D CAD modelling, with high volume requirements – this is because pressure die casting tooling is automated, often incorporating complex internal water cooling, which tends to be expensive.
+It’s also ideal for stable designs, which can be obtained with 3D CAD modelling, with high volume requirements – this is because tooling is automated, often incorporating complex internal water cooling, which tends to be expensive.
 However, it does offer very low part costs due to the high level of automation as well.